AdameBf/wawse/README.txt

 - You can also fork me on GitHub and code improvements/translations -- you'll be mentioned in the source code (at least in comments).
 - But you CAN'T redistribute the program somewhere else.
 - And, of course, you can't steal my work and claim the editor is yours.
 Otherwise I'll probably slap you with a baguette. =)

+I'll define an actual license that actually encompasses these.